 4. Breakfast Cereals

-Cocoa puffs, corn flakes, and even instant oatmeal packets are no good start to the day.
+Cocoa puffs, corn flakes, and even instant oatmeal packets are no good start to the day – they are close to the top of our unhealthy foods to-kick-list.
 Breakfast cereals are highly processed foods that often contain far too much sugar.
 They are calorie bombs that barely fill you up and have to have vitamins and minerals added in order to make them in any way nutritional.

 5. Protein and Energy Bars